IgnacioMB/csvcli/README.md

   csvcli -f "/Users/ignacio/Downloads/file.csv" -d ";" change-delimiter -D "|"
   ```

-  In both cases you will get a message confirming the change and your original file will be overwritten.
+  In both cases you will get a message confirming the change, and your original file will be overwritten.